LayeredMAPF: a decomposition of MAPF instance to reduce solving costs

 Time cost and memory usage are crucial factors in the application of decomposition for MAPF.
 While theoretically, decomposing a MAPF instance should reduce the time cost and memory usage of solving the problem, if the decomposition process itself consumes too much time or memory space, it may not effectively reduce the total cost of solving the MAPF instance.
 So we analysis how many resources decomposition cost under various of maps.

 Generally, as depicted in the Fig. \ref{decomposition1} and Fig. \ref{decomposition2}, the time cost of decomposition is less than 1 second in most maps and less than 3 seconds in the worst-case scenario (such as 800 to 1000 dense agents), which is deemed acceptable for practical application.
 In the majority of cases, all three steps contribute to the time cost.
 However, there are differences in the time cost of steps across different maps.
-In maps with an abundance of free grids exceeding the number of agents, such as den512d, Berlin\_1\_256, and Paris\_1\_256, step 1 consumes almost all of the time cost, resulting in overlapping time costs after step 1, step 2, and step 3.
-Conversely, in maps with few free grids close to the number of agents, all steps contribute to the time cost, as these scenarios require steps 2 and 3 to decompose initial subproblems into smaller subproblems.
+In maps with an abundance of passable cells exceeding the number of agents, such as den512d, Berlin\_1\_256, and Paris\_1\_256, IC consumes almost all of the time cost, resulting in overlapping time costs after IC, BC, and LS.
+Conversely, in maps with few passable cells close to the number of agents, all steps contribute to the time cost, as these scenarios require BC and LS to decompose initial subproblems into smaller subproblems.

 Regarding memory usage, decomposition for almost all maps consumes less than 1 MB, which is considered acceptable for common platforms such as laptops or industrial process computers.